osm-search/Nominatim/docs/admin/Import.md

-If you want to be able to search for places by their type through [special key phrases](https://wiki.openstreetmap.org/wiki/Nominatim/Special_Phrases) you also need to enable these key phrases like this:
+If you want to be able to search for places by their type through [special key phrases](https://wiki.openstreetmap.org/wiki/Nominatim/Special_Phrases) you also need to import these key phrases like this:

-    nominatim special-phrases --from-wiki > specialphrases.sql
+    nominatim import-special-phrases --from-wiki
-    psql -d nominatim -f specialphrases.sql

 Note that this command downloads the phrases from the wiki link above.
 You need internet access for the step.